Badai Bungalow

-The second season of the series premiered since 3 March 2019 on Asianet channel.
+The second season of the series premiered on 3 March 2019 on Asianet channel.

 Controversy

-Ramesh Pisharody's absence to the program for around a month has led to a decrease in the show's popularity.
-The alternative Rajesh also falls short as a replacement for Pisharody especially in bringing liveliness and ability to engage guests with humor rather than showering with all praise and epitomizing them as beyond human which fails to ground with the Malayali audience.
-His absence or speculated termination was met with high negative feedback through social media.
-Though the main host of the show Mukesh said this was a temporary setback.
+Ramesh Pisharody's absence from the program for around a month led to a decrease in the show's popularity.
+The alternative host, Rajesh, falls short as a replacement for Pisharody, especially in bringing liveliness and engaging guests with humour rather than showering praise and epitomising them as beyond human which fails to ground with the Malayali audience.
+His absence or speculated termination was met with highly negative feedback through social media.
+Though the main host of the show, Mukesh, said this was a temporary setback.

-Rajesh, who was already popular as an anchor, later added a video featuring him with Mukesh, Pisharody and Arya, clarifying this point.
+Rajesh, who was already popular as an anchor, later added a video featuring him with Mukesh, Pisharody, and Arya, clarifying this point.
 Later, Pisharody returned to the show, and the popularity increased again.